» Accreditation – Delivering patient safety

 So what are these UKAS accredited quality healthcare standards?
 They are quality led diagnostic testing standards that have been developed by the professions to set out best practice.
 UKAS then manages and delivers these quality standards on their behalf.

-UKAS recognises the importance of quality led healthcare to patients across the United Kingdom and is therefore actively building relationships with the NHS Trusts and private providers of diagnostic testing services to deliver the Improving Quality in Physiological Services (IQIPS) Scheme and the Imaging Services Accreditation Scheme (ISAS) throughout the UK.
+UKAS recognises the importance of quality led healthcare to patients across the United Kingdom and is therefore actively building relationships with the NHS Trusts and private providers of diagnostic testing services to deliver a scheme to accredit Imaging Services, and the Improving Quality in Physiological Services (IQIPS) Scheme throughout the UK.

 The value of accreditation is supported by NHS England (NHSE), NHS Wales, NHS Scotland and the Department of Health in Northern Ireland and is seen as an important mark of quality.
 UKAS is therefore working closely with them to inform them about the value that accreditation could bring to their organisations in delivering consistently high clinical care and diagnosis, with patient safety at its core.